-Interest

-Interest Rate Changes Rate Annual Inte rest Expense
+Interest Rate Changes Interest Rate erest Expense usands)

-(In tho usands)

 -150 basis points 2.25% \$ 364

 -100 basis points 2.75% \$ 445

 Unchanged 3.75% \$ 607

 +100 basis points 4.75% \$ 768

 +150 basis points 5.25% \$ 850

 Commodity Price Risk

 We are exposed to commodity price risk arising from changes in the market price of green coffee.
 We price green coffee inventory on the last-in, first-out (LIFO) basis.
 In the normal course of business we hold a large green coffee inventory and enter into forward commodity purchase agreements with suppliers.
 We are subject to price risk resulting from the volatility of green coffee prices.
 Due to competition and market conditions, volatile price increases cannot always be passed on to our customers.
 From time to time we may hold a mix of futures contracts and options to help hedge against volatile green coffee price decreases.
 Gains and losses on these derivative instruments are realized immediately in "Other, net (expense) income."